iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Pipe & Compose

-Another benefit of functional programming is the concept of piping and composing.
+In functional programming there is the concept of piping and composing.
 Pipe executes functions in succession from left to right.
 This allows for a natural reading experience (at least in the western hemisphere) when trying to follow the execution[^21] flow.
 Compose executes functions in succession from right to left.
 Compose reflects exactly how functions would execute if you would not use compose at all, namely from the innermost function to the outermost function as seen in the previous example.